 I will accept out-of-class essays up to one week after the due date, at a significantly reduced grade.
 For each calendar day that your essay is late, you will receive a reduction of one-half a letter grade.
 For example, an "A" essay turned in one week late will receive no higher than a "C".
 I will not accept late essays after one week, and I will not accept any kind of late in-class work or reading responses.
 All essays must be submitted in hard copy and on CANVAS.
 I will not accept any work via email.
 In the case of extreme extenuating circumstances, contact me before the due date so we can plan accordingly.

 Extra Credit

 Students are expected to stay on top of all assigned work and perform effectively during classroom activities.
-As such, I will not offer any extra credit.
+There will be a few opportunities for extra credit; however, these opportunities will be minimal.

 Classroom Protocol